GRAPHIA: Harnessing Social Graph Data to Enhance LLM-Based Social Simulation: Experiment

-Despite its qualitative insights, LLM-as-a-judge is vulnerable to manipulation~\cite{llm-judge-problem}.
-Therefore, we complement it with task-grounded metrics.
-We assess edge generation on category $y_{u\to v}$ and content $m_{u\to v}$, and then aggregate the results into the edge score $S_\text{edge}$.
+To ensure a more robust evaluation, we complement LLM-as-a-judge scores with automatic metrics, specifically category accuracy (ACC) for $\hat{y}_{u\to v}$ and content similarity metrics for $\hat{m}_{u\to v}$.
+These metrics are then normalized and aggregated into $S_\text{edge}$.
 As shown in Table~\ref{tab:tdgg_results}, Graphia consistently leads on edge generation metrics across datasets.
 For category accuracy, Graphia improves over the best baseline (Qwen3-8B-SFT) by 1.9\% on Propagate-En, 24.98\% on Weibo Daily, and 9\% on Weibo Tech, resulting in an average improvement of 12\% in category prediction accuracy.
 For message content similarity, Graphia improves ROUGE-L by 0.016 points (+2.5\% relative).
 More notably, it improves BERTScore by an average increase of 0.098 points (+27.9\% relative).
 Graphia maintains a rank of 1 across all evaluation metrics.
 In the combined metric $S_{\text{edge}}=1$, Graphia achieves $S_{\text{edge}}=1$ on average, surpassing the best baseline by 38.4\% ($S_{\text{edge}}=0.6156$).